How Katie Holmes Reinvented Her Life After Her Marriage to Tom Cruise

 But career-wise, just as she was starting to zig, life zagged.
 The film work Holmes did do during her marriage is for the most part forgettable, starting with the heist comedy Mad Money, which came out in 2008, and ending with one of the worst of Adam Sandler's oeuvre, Jack and Jill.

+She was admittedly more interested in being a hands-on mom than anything else at the time, telling Glamour in 2009, "We're all together.
+We like to be together, so we use the house for our [business] meetings.
+[We] play Yahtzee, board games, Scrabble.
+We grill; have pool parties.
+We play "The Three Little Pigs" and Suri is the Big Bad Wolf.
+[Tom] reads storybooks to Suri, and we all laugh.
+When a good song comes on, he'll break out in a dance.
+We'll watch movies in bed—recently Madagascar and Cinderella, for Suri.
+We really have a good time."

-At the same time she pursued numerous other opportunities, making her Broadway debut in 2009, in Arthur Miller's All My Sons, which fulfilled a lifelong dream, and launching a fashion line with her stylist friend Jeanne Yang.
+But she did pursue numerous other opportunities, making her Broadway debut in 2008, in Arthur Miller's All My Sons, which fulfilled a lifelong dream, and launching a fashion line with her stylist friend Jeanne Yang.

+Asked if she ever felt consumed by Cruise's shadow, she told Glamour, "From an early age I knew that I wanted to be in this business.
+So I did everything I could to get here, and when I met Tom, I knew in an instant that we were going to be together, that we were going to get married.
+He does have a very big life.
+And you know, we just do it.
+And, as a woman, you make that transition from being single to [being] a partner.
+I have a teammate, and it's like, we're going to make this work."

 She also memorably played first lady Jacqueline Kennedy—although that too was not without its controversies, particularly when The History Channel rejected the 2011 miniseries The Kennedys for being "not a fit for the History brand" and it had to find a new home on Reelz.
 The end result ended up being prestigious enough, however, with 10 Emmy nominations and four wins, including for hair styling and makeup.